Alphonse Mucha: Prague and The Slav Epic (1910–1928)

 The Lord Mayor's Hall was finished in 1911, and Mucha was able to devote his attention to what he considered his most important work; The Slav Epic, a series of large paintings illustrating the achievements of the Slavic peoples over history.
-The series had twenty paintings, half devoted to the history of the Czechs, and ten to other Slavic peoples (Russians, Poles, Serbs, Hungarians, Bulgarians, and the Balkans, including the Orthodox monasteries of Mount Athos.
-The canvases were enormous; the finished works measured six by eight meters.
+The series had twenty paintings, half devoted to the history of the Czechs, and ten to other Slavic peoples (Russians, Poles, Serbs, Hungarians, Bulgarians, and the Balkans, including the Orthodox monasteries of Mount Athos).
+The canvases were enormous; the finished works measured six by eight metres.
 To paint them he rented an apartment and a studio in the Zbiroh Castle in western Bohemia, where he lived and worked until 1928.

-While living in Paris Mucha had imagined the series as "light shining into the souls of all people with its clear ideals and burning warnings."
-To prepare the project he traveled to all the Slavic countries, from Russia and Poland to the Balkans, making sketches and taking photographs.
+While living in Paris, Mucha had imagined the series as "light shining into the souls of all people with its clear ideals and burning warnings."
+To prepare the project he travelled to all the Slavic countries, from Russia and Poland to the Balkans, making sketches and taking photographs.
 He used costumed models and still and motion picture cameras to set the scenes, often encouraging the models to create their own poses.
 He used egg tempera paint, which, according to his research, was quicker-drying and more luminous, and would last longer.

 He created the twenty canvases between 1912 and 1926.
 He worked throughout the First World War, when the Austrian Empire was at war with France, despite wartime restrictions, which made canvas hard to obtain.
 He continued his work after the war ended, when the new Czechoslovak Republic was created.
 The cycle was completed in 1928 in time for the tenth anniversary of the proclamation of the Czechoslovak Republic.

 Under the conditions of his contract he donated his work to the city of Prague in 1928.
 The Slav Epic was shown in Prague twice in his lifetime, in 1919 and 1928.
 After 1928 it was rolled up and put into storage.

 From 1963 until 2012 the series was on display in the chateau in Moravský Krumlov in the South Moravian Region in the Czech Republic.
-In 2012 the series was put on display at the National Gallery's Veletržní Palace in Prague.
+In 2012 the series was put on display at the National Gallery Prague's Trade Fair Palace.
 In 2021 it was announced that a new, permanent home would be found for the paintings in central Prague, to be completed in 2026.
-In 2025, it was decided the loan to Moravsky Krumlov would be extended for five years until 2031.
+In 2025, it was decided the loan to Moravský Krumlov would be extended for five years until 2031.

-While he was working on the Slav Epic, he also did work for the Czech government.
-In 1918, he designed the Czechoslovak koruna bank note, with the image of Slavia, the daughter of his American patron Charles Crane.
+While he was working on The Slav Epic, he also did work for the Czech government.
+In 1918, he designed the Czechoslovak koruna bank note, with the image of Slavia, the daughter of his U.S. patron Charles Crane.
 He also designed postage stamps for his new country.
 He declined commercial work, but did make occasional posters for philanthropic and cultural events, such as the Lottery of the Union of Southwestern Moravia, and for Prague cultural events.